The girlfriends' guide to breastfeeding

 Breastfeeding is a unique experience for every mother and baby.
 It takes time to figure out how to get your baby to latch properly, which way to hold them and how long they take to eat.
 These factors can also change from day to day.
-Your baby may decide they don't like being cradled while feeding after all, or that they only want to lay on their right side.
+Your baby may decide they don't like being cradled while feeding after all, or that they only want to lie on their right side.

 Deb Minklein, RN, a lactation consultant at MultiCare Good Samaritan Hospital, encourages mothers to ask for help with breastfeeding.

 Lactation consultants at MultiCare’s Family Birth Centers offer help for new breastfeeding moms.
 MultiCare Women, Infant and Children (WIC) Nutrition Services also provides support, including education, resources for breastfeeding questions, early infant support and assistance to breastfeeding mothers returning to work.